telerik/kendo-ui-core/docs/controls/interactivity/sortable/how-to/batch-editable-grid.md

 ---
-title: Use Sortable with Grid in Batch Editing Mode
+title: Use Sortable with Grid in Incell Editing Mode
-page_title: Use Sortable with Grid in Batch Editing Mode | Kendo UI Sortable
+page_title: Use Sortable with Grid in Incell Editing Mode | Kendo UI Sortable
-description: "Learn how to use the Kendo UI Sortable widget with a Kendo UI Grid in a batch editable mode."
+description: "Learn how to use the Kendo UI Sortable widget with a Kendo UI Grid in a incell editable mode."
-slug: howto_usesortablewithgrid_inbatchediting_sortable
+slug: howto_usesortablewithgrid_inincellediting_sortable
 ---

-# Use Sortable with Grid in Batch Editing Mode
+# Use Sortable with Grid in Incell Editing Mode

-The example below demonstrates how to use the Kendo UI Sortable widget with a Kendo UI Grid in batch editable mode.
+The example below demonstrates how to use the Kendo UI Sortable widget with a Kendo UI Grid in incell editable mode.

+The main milestones of the approach are:

+* the standard HTML inputs that are used as editors should have `data-value-update="input"` attribute.
+If this attribute is not attached to the HTML element, the Grid will not update its data.

+       var textEditor = function (container, options) {
+         $('<input data-value-update="input" data-bind="value:' + options.field + '"/>')
+           .appendTo(container);
+       };

+* if a KendoUI widget is used as editor, its `change` event should be manually triggered at the `edit` event of the Grid widget.

+       //Kendo UI widget used as editor
+       var numericEditor = function (container, options) {
+         $('<input data-role="numerictextbox" data-bind="value:' + options.field + '"/>')
+           .appendTo(container);
+       };

+       //Grid edit event handler
+       edit: function(e) {
+         var input = e.container.find("[data-role=numerictextbox]");
+         var widget = input.data("kendoNumericTextBox");
+         var model = e.model;

+         input.on("keyup", function() {
+           widget.value(input.val());
+           widget.trigger("change");
+         });
+       },

+**For simplicity the demo uses local data whith dummy order field.** This may not be the case in a real world scenario.
+The change event handler of the Sortable widget updates the Order field, this is just a sample implementation. **The change event handler should be modified to fit your real world scenario.**

 ###### Example